 Evidence Management & Presentation

 Delium is suitable for all types of cases and all types of users.
 Whether you’re technically savvy or not, Delium is designed to give you the upper hand in finding, analysing and presenting your evidence.
-Every part of Delium is designed to be self-driven by lawyers.

 No matter the size of your practice or your cases, there is a Delium deployment model to suit your user and security requirements.
 Delium can be deployed in-house, in your Cloud facilities or hosted by an authorised Delium Hosting Partner.

 Whichever deployment option you choose, using Delium you can effectively and securely:

 - Archive evidence to meet your retention obligations.

 Delium has been designed to replicate the way litigators and adjudicators think and work.
 Delium is an excellent solution for small to medium-sized evidence collections, representative of over 90% of all litigation.
 Delium’s intuitive interface and analysis tools are easy to set up and once documents have been uploaded to Delium, Users find that they are easily able to search, review and analyse documents.